 Follow the tips for reaching the Freyung (see the end of that article).

 As mentioned earlier, many of the neighbours bear the palais designation.
-Like Palais Porcia, for example, now home to the IT department of the Austrian Federal Chancellery.
+Like Palais Porcia, for example, home to the IT department of the Austrian Federal Chancellery last time I checked.

 Further up Herrengasse you’ll find Palais Trauttmansdorff, Palais Orsini-Rosenberg, and Palais Ferstel.
 Pop over the road to find Palais Harrach and Palais Hardegg.